 No. There are no scholarships or assistantships available for this program.

 Yes.
-For every Masters program that you apply to, you will need to submit a separate application and pay each fee.
-Departments will share supporting documents, so if you plan on applying to additional program, please send a request to Dr. Weissbecker via email at email@example.com.
+For every Masters program that you apply to, you will need to submit a separate application.
+Departments will share supporting documents, so if you plan on applying to additional program, please send a request to Dr. Weissbecker via email at firstname.lastname@example.org.

 Yes, it is a 20 to 30 page literature review on a topic of your choice (has to be related to genetics).
 Each student has a faculty mentor to provide guidance in the writing of the paper and who will be the one who decides the grade for the paper.
 But it is not a “thesis paper” as it does not require original research.